Spot Welding Explained

 2. Spot welding deforms parts of the base metals.

-3. Welding thick sheets of metals are impossible.
+3. Welding thick sheets of metal is impossible.

 4. Joints created might not be as strong as with some other welding methods as it only creates localised joints.